 Do you think one of these recipes with hidden vegetables would work for your kid(s)??
 If yes, which one?
 Let me know below in a comment.
 Or if you don’t think any of these would fly at your house, please also let me know why not.
 I only know my son’s picky eating preferences, and I would love to learn what other kids like and dislike, so I can write more useful articles in the future and hopefully help more parents make mealtimes less stressful.

-Use French Fries as a gateway to other foods!
-Here are 7 reasons why French Fries are not as bad as you think.
+7 reasons why French Fries are not as bad as you think, and how to use them as a "gateway food" to introduce other foods to your picky eater.
 Breakfast recipe ideas with hidden vegetables that might work to get your picky eater to eat more vegetables.
 3 super easy techniques that work to get my son to try new foods.
 Elliot has been tested for food allergies twice before he turned 2 years old.
 Here's what we learned from our pediatricians about testing babies for food allergies.
 Raising a picky eater is tough and tiring.
 Can you relate to some of these emotions I experience daily?
+Fruits can provide a lot of nutrition if your child doesn't eat vegetables.
+Here is a list of very nutritious foods that are lower on the sugar spectrum.

 7 Reasons to Let Your Picky Eater Eat French Fries